LinkedInLearning/learning-neo4j-2483130/README.md

 # Introduction to Neo4j
-This is the repository for the LinkedIn Learning course `Learning Neo4j`.
+This is the repository for the LinkedIn Learning course `Introduction to Neo4j`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ## Instructions
 All instructions and commands used in this course are available in this repository for easy copy-paste access, along with the course dataset and load script.
 You do not require a copy of this repository or any content within it.